Generating faster algorithms for d-Path Vertex Cover: Generating subgraph branching rules

 \section{Generating subgraph branching rules}

+This section deals with the task of designing a brancher that achieves branching factors close to the best possible.
+Recall that we call our brancher $\mathit{Generate}_{\A}$.

 The input of the $\mathit{Generate}_{\A}$ function is the graph $H$ together with its red vertices $R \subseteq V(H)$.
-The $\mathit{Generate}_{\A}$ function aims to create a correct subgraph branching rule for the given pair $H, R$ with as small branching factor as possible.
-The task of finding the rule with the optimal branching factor is nontrivial and thus instead of computing the optimal subgraph branching rule, we use heuristics which provide branching rules with reasonable branching factors with affordable computational effort.
+The $\mathit{Generate}_{\A}$ function aims to create a correct subgraph branching rule for the given pair $H, R$ with the smallest possible branching factor.
+In general, on one hand, the more branches, the worse the branching factor and on the other hand also the smaller the branches (with less vertices added to the solution) the worse the branching factor.
+Ideally, we would like to produce few branches, each containing a lot of vertices.
+The task of finding the set of branches with the optimal branching factor is nontrivial and we are not aware of any effective algorithm to compute such a set.
+Thus instead of computing the optimal subgraph branching rule, we use heuristics which provide branching rules with reasonable branching factors with affordable computational effort.

+The only information we are able to exploit in creating the branches is that a global solution is also a local solution, which must contain at least one vertex of $H$ as $H$ is \bumpy.
+Recall that the definition of correctness of a subgraph branching rule requires that for every global solution there is a (global) solution (possibly the same one) and a branch which is a subset of the latter solution.
+The ability to move to a different more suitable global solution allows us to reduce the number of necessary branches.

 The process of construction of a single subgraph branching rule is split between four functions: $\mathit{Handled}_{\A}$, \textit{Minimal}, \textit{DominanceFree}, and \textit{Adjusted}.
+The $\mathit{Handled}_{\A}$ detects if the situation is already handled by a handmade rule in $\A$, the function \textit{Minimal} provides an initial set of branches which is then subsequently optimized in the remaining two functions.

-\subsubsection{$\mathit{Handled}_{\A}$ function}
+\subsection{$\mathit{Handled}_{\A}$ function}

 The purpose of this function is to determine whether the pair $H, R$ is already handled by some handmade rule in $\A$.
-Since the application of handmade rules in $\A$ takes precedence before any subgraph branching rules in the $(\A,\Llist)$-Algorithm for \textsc{$\F$-SVD}, this means that before any application of the rule $(H, R, \B)$ would take place, some other handmade rule from $\A$ would be applied instead.
-This results in $(H, R, \B)$ never being applied and thus there is no need to include any subgraph branching rule for the pair $H, R$ in the resulting ordered list.
+Since the application of handmade rules in~$\A$ takes precedence before any subgraph branching rules in the $(\A,\Llist)$-Algorithm for \textsc{$\F$-SVD}, this means that before any application of the rule $(H, R, \B)$ would take place, some other handmade rule from $\A$ would be applied instead.
+This results in $(H, R, \B)$ never being applied and thus there is no need to include any subgraph branching rule for the pair $H, R$ in the resulting set.
 The function returns \textit{YES} if the pair $H, R$ is handled and \textit{NO} otherwise.

+Note that this function is a part of the input to the algorithm, representing the set $\A$.

-\subsubsection{\textit{Minimal} function}
+\subsection{\textit{Minimal} function}